-Long an industrial centre, especially following the industrial revolution of the 19th century, Lille fell into the same problems of decline that affected many such cities.
-In the last two decades it has made great efforts to revive itself and make the most of its character, and is now perhaps the most important tourist destination in this part of France.
+Following the industrial revolution of the 19th century Lille fell into the same problems of decline that affected many such cities.
+In recent years it has made great efforts to revive itself and make the most of its character, and is now perhaps the most important tourist destination in this part of France.
 This 'rebirth' was celebrated in 2004 when the city was European City of Culture.

 Many of the interesting buildings and monuments in the city have been given a new lease of life in recent years.
 The most interesting part of a visit to Lille now is centred around the 'old centre', a substantial district containing numerous 17th and 18th century townhouses and other buildings, in a regenerated region of the town.

 Allow plenty of time to explore the streets of the old town because there are numerous places of interest, squares where you can pause, and historical houses.